evidence-dev/evidence/CONTRIBUTING.md

 ### Running the Test Suite locally.

 The automated test suite should run upon PR creation via Github actions.
 You can also run the tests locally via `pnpm test`.

-Note that for the DB tests, enviroment variables need to be test.
+**Note that for the DB tests, enviroment variables are needed for the test to run.**

 Under each DB package, you can add a `.env` file with the credentials needed for each DB type.
 Take a look at the `index.cjs` file for the variables required for each DB driver.

 ### Pull Requests